awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

    1. Choose the MySQL DB instance name to display its details\.

-   1. On the **Connectivity** tab, copy the endpoint\.
+   1. On the **Connectivity & security** tab, copy the endpoint\.
 Also, note the port number\.
 You need both the endpoint and the port number to connect to the DB instance\.
 ![\[Connect to a MySQL DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MySQLConnect1.png)

 1. Download a SQL client that you can use to connect to the DB instance\.